joonleesky/2021_davian_deep_learning_study/posts/week5.2_training_neural_networks_part2.md

 - Two Interpretations of Dropout
   1. When turning-off some neurons, it excludes a redundant representation of features.
     It prevents co-adaptation of features.
-  2. In some ways, dropout is a large ensemble of models.
+  2. In some aspects, dropout is a large ensemble of models.

 #### At test time
 - Little bit different from dropout at training time.